 The University of Puget Sound does not tolerate harassment or assault in any form.
 These behaviors are demeaning, offensive, illegal, and prohibited by policy.
 They have no place in an educational, or any other, environment.

 The University of Puget Sound is committed to establishing and maintaining an environment that respects and protects the rights of all members of our community.
-This commitment is reflected in the revised Campus Policy Prohibiting Harassment & Sexual Misconduct.
-With the formal adoption of the policy revisions in October 2007, the university reaffirmed its commitment to maintaining an environment free of intimidation, fear, coercion, and reprisal - one in which staff, faculty, and students can develop intellectually, professionally, personally, and socially.
+This commitment is reflected in the revised Campus Policy Prohibiting Sexual Misconduct.
+With the formal adoption of the policy revisions in September 2017, the university reaffirmed its commitment to maintaining an environment free of intimidation, fear, coercion, and reprisal - one in which staff, faculty, and students can develop intellectually, professionally, personally, and socially.

 The revised policy was developed over three years in consultation with students, faculty, and staff.
 It reflects the understanding that harassment and assault are harmful not only to the persons involved, but also the campus community as a whole.
 Academic freedom can exist only when all are free to pursue ideas in a non-threatening, non-coercive environment of mutual respect.
 Acts of bias, hate, harassment, and assault compromise that freedom.